 Swim meets (outside of the YWCA) often have “positive check-in” requirements.
 This means that swimmers entered need to check in or confirm their attendance and events before warming up for a meet, usually on your way into the building.
-You should plan to arrive at the meet 15 minutes before your warm-up begins so that you have time to check-in, change and stow your gear.
+You should plan to arrive at the meet 15 minutes before your warmup begins so that you have time to check in, change and stow your gear.
 If you don’t check in on time, you won’t be able to swim.

 Swim teams usually sit as groups at meets.
-When you get to a meet, check in, change, then look for your coaches and teammates on the pool deck for warm-up.
+When you get to a meet, check in, change, then look for your coaches and teammates on the pool deck for warmup.

-Heat and lane assignments are not usually available until 15 minutes (or less) before the meet begins.
+If a meet requires positive check in, heat and lane assignments are not usually available until 15 minutes (or less) before the meet begins.
 As soon as they are posted, swimmers should write their heat and lane number for each event on their hand.

-Coaches will help make sure that swimmers are ready for their events, but part of what the swimmers learn is the responsibility of being ready, in the right place at the right time for their events.
+Coaches will help make sure that swimmers are ready for their events, but part of what the swimmers learn is the responsibility of being ready, and in the right place at the right time for their events.

-Swimmers should always speak to their coach directly after a race.
+Swimmers should always speak to their coaches directly after a race.
 Coaches watch all of their swimmers’ races and talk to them afterwards about how they’re feeling, what they did well, what they could improve upon, etc. If your child comes to you immediately after their race, feel free to give them a quick (wet!) hug, but please redirect them to their coach.
 Thanks!

 What a swimmer should bring to a meet

 - Team suit, goggles, deck shoes, and a Flying Fish swim cap.
-You may want to bring two sets of goggles to play it on the safe side – they have a way of getting lost or breaking!
+You may want to bring two pairs of goggles to play it on the safe side – they have a way of getting lost or breaking!

-- A couple of towels.
+- Several towels.